1769 Seed Archive

 Plant Profiles

-Kiekie (Freycinetia banksii) in the 1769 garden is a valued weaving material used for kete (kits), whāriki (fine mats) and tukutuku (woven wall) panels.
+Kiekie (Freycinetia banksii) in the 1769 Seed Archive is a valued weaving material used for kete (kits), whāriki (fine mats) and tukutuku (woven wall) panels.
 The fruit of Kiekie is also delicious .
 For more information on Māori uses of the plant click here.

 Northern Rātā (Metrosiderous robusta) - This Northern Rātā will give shelter to those in the Welcome Shelter, and marks the entrance to the rest of Waikereru.
 In Māori, people of influence are compared to a sheltering rātā tree (Rātā whakaruruhau).